debabratapruseth/AI-agent-with-LLM-and-SQL/README.md

 # How It Works
-User Input
-Ask a question based on content stored in teh database.
+- User Input : Ask a question based on content stored in the database.

-LLM Translation
-GPT-4 receives the database schema + question and generates a SQL query.
+- LLM Translation : GPT-4 receives the database schema + question and generates a SQL query.

-Validation
-The query is scanned to block unsafe operations (DROP, DELETE, etc.).
+- Validation : The query is scanned to block unsafe operations (DROP, DELETE, etc.).

-Execution
-The SQL query runs on the database using SQLite.
+- Execution : The SQL query runs on the database using SQLite.

-Output
-The result is formatted and returned to the user — all within a single function.
+- Output : The result is formatted and returned to the user — all within a single function.

 ---